FAQs

 • What are your interest rates, points, and fees?

-Rates typically fall between 9–14%, with origination fees (points) around 1–3% of the loan amount.
-We’ll provide a full breakdown in your term sheet, including any appraisal or closing costs.
+Rates typically fall between 9.5-12.25%, with origination fees (points) around 3.5 points of the loan amount.
+We’ll provide a full breakdown in your term sheet, including any appraisal, BPO, or closing costs.

 • Do you require borrower credit checks or minimum scores?

-We perform light credit checks primarily to verify identity and uncover any major issues like liens or judgments.
-However, low credit scores or credit history gaps do not disqualify you.
+We perform light credit checks, low credit scores or credit history gaps do not disqualify you.

 • Is an appraisal required to close?